 Hole No. 16 - Par 4, 434 yards

 Many great golf courses explore one particular type of environment.
-After 15 holes poised between intimacy and claustrophobia, Harbour Town flips the script as the golfer bursts out onto an open expanse of tidal marsh upon arriving at the landing area at 16.
-The wide fairway boomerangs to the left around a long, broad bunker; Church Pew-like ridges have been added to this sandy expanse in recent years to give it a little more teeth.
+After 15 and a half holes poised between intimacy and claustrophobia, Harbour Town flips the script as the golfer bursts out onto an open expanse of tidal marsh upon arriving at the landing area at 16.
+The wide fairway boomerangs to the left around a long, broad bunker that was expanded to pinch the landing area just a bit more in 2025.
 A tree in the fairway 320 yards off the very back tee tempers the instincts of bombers to celebrate the wider landing area by swinging for the fences.
-The correct spot from which to approach the green changes depending on the day's hole location.
+The ideal spot from which to approach the green changes depending on the day's hole location.

 Hole No. 17 - Par 3, 198 yards